 I’m being serious.
 Do you really know who you are?

-I’m asking because so many people I talk to don’t actually know who they are.
+I’m asking because so many people I talk to don’t know.
 They might know what they do for a living, who their family is, or even what they like to eat.
 But they often have no idea who they are at a soul level.
 Why are they here?
 What are they supposed to be doing?
 What are they supposed to be learning in this life?
 What are their passions and goals?
 Most people just wander through their days keeping up with what they think they want and what they think they should be doing.
 Is that you?

-What it is important to note is that you aren’t in the business of creating a new identity.
+What is important to note is that you aren’t in the business of creating a new identity.
 You also aren’t going to go searching the world to find an identity you lost.
-You are going to be going inside and uncovering the identity you have forgotten.
+You are going inside and uncovering the identity you have forgotten.
 You are going to search for the memories of things that brought you joy and excitement.
 For moments of peace and belonging.
 For times when the real you was denied and pushed aside.
-Your true identity is inside.
+Your authentic self is inside.
 You just need time and patience to coax it out of hiding.
 You need to remember who you are behind the identity society has handed to you.

 Be open, be brave: If you really want to remember who you are, you are going to have to open yourself up to new experiences, ideas, people, emotions, and more.
 If the identity you’ve been given by your social structures don’t fit, then finding yourself is going to require stepping outside the box of those social structures.
 That can be intimidating and frightening.
 Be open to bravely exploring new ways of viewing yourself and the world.

-Deconstruct without anger: Remembering who you are will likely require some deconstruction of who you were taught to be.
+Deconstruct without dwelling in anger: Remembering who you are will likely require some deconstruction of who you were taught to be.
 You will look back and wonder why some person or group told you something that was obviously unhelpful, false, or obstructive.
 It’s healthy to recognize this and work through it.
 If you get angry at the messages you were given, that isn’t wrong.
 Just try not to live in that anger.
 Don’t let it consume you.
-Acknowledge that the people/groups giving you that message were doing their best with what they thought was good for you.
+Acknowledge that the people/groups giving you that message were doing their best and they thought what they were teaching was good for you.
 If you choose to throw that message about yourself out, then throw the anger out with it and move on.